julienlargetpiet/Rmach/README.md

 ## Description

 Allow to perform knn with cross validation for the optimal value of k neighbours used, see examples and parameters.
+The result outputed is a vector containing the ratio of correct label found divided by the total number of unique labels in the current dataset where the training occurred.
+So, higher is better.

 ## Usage